 Pupils are encouraged to take part in major musical events such as the Carol Service, Talent show, and summer musical production as well as other events such as assemblies, open days and awards evenings.

 The music department has two main teaching music rooms and a number of smaller practice room equipped with a variety of instruments including small percussion, keyboards, pianos, guitars (acoustic and electric).
-Our two main teaching rooms are both equipped with iMac computers linked to midi keyboards, and these are used extensively in music making at All Saints.
+Our two main teaching rooms are both equipped with Apple iMacs, linked to midi keyboards and these are used extensively in music making at All Saints.
 We also have full class sets of Djembe drums, glockenspiels, Ukuleles, and a mixture of tuned and untuned percussion.

 Music at All Saints is primarily a practical subject as we believe that is the best way for our pupils to develop their skills, knowledge and understanding.
 The learning in our music curriculum takes place through the integration of performing, composing and listening activities where pupils have the opportunity to make use of the resources available.

-- Miss J Stott – Head of Music
+- Miss J Stott – Head of Departmant

 - Instrumental teachers provided by Knowsley Music Service